 Echinacea (Coneflower)

-Echinacea, with its pink-purple petals, is known to boost the immune system.
+Recognizable by its pink-purple petals, echinacea is widely used for boosting immunity.
 It’s especially popular during cold and flu season.
-This herb thrives in full sun and well-drained soil.
-Echinacea is attractive to bees and butterflies, adding beauty and biodiversity to your garden.
+This perennial thrives in full sun and well-drained soil, attracting butterflies and bees while adding vibrant color to the garden.

 Lemon Balm